 Decentralized Access Control

-Both on and off-chain data can be used to define these access control conditions, with examples including locking content behind:
+Both on and off-chain data can be used to define ACCs, with examples including encrypting data behind:

 - Membership within a particular DAO